ladybug-tools/spider/cookbook/rad-to-threejs/README.md

 ## To do / wish list

-* 2018-08-19 ~ Theo ~ files in the [gward samples folders]( https://github.com/ladybug-tools/spider/tree/master/radiance-sample-files/gjward1 ) have a variety of spaces and tabs between data elements.
-We should be able to handle all the permutations successfully
 * 2018-08-19 ~ Theo ~ Load multiple files via location.hash
 * 2018-08-12 ~ Theo ~ Add drag and drop multiple files
-* 2018-08-11 ~ Theo ~ Handle Radiance materials
 * 2018-08-11 ~ Theo ~ Handle larger files in a timely, non-crashing fashion